ch4mpy/spring-addons/samples/tutorials/README.md

 #### 1.4.2. access token
 Pretty much like a paper proxy you could give to someone else to vote for you.
 It contains as minimum following attributes:
-- issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and recieved proxy)
+- issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and received proxy)
 - subject: resource-owner unique identifier (person who grants the proxy)
-- scope: what this token can be used for (did the resource owner grant a proxy for voting, managing a bank account, get a parcell at post-office, etc.)
+- scope: what this token can be used for (did the resource owner grant a proxy for voting, managing a bank account, get a parcel at post-office, etc.)
 - expiry: until when can this token be used

 A token to be sent by client as Bearer `Authorization` header in its requests to resource-server. access tokens content should remain a concern of authorization and resource servers only (client should not try to read access tokens)